Eligibility and Benefit Level

 Enter code 630 EFCNT in the Work and Training Entry Screen.
 Enter code 453 for regular Earnfare in Item 60.
-Set the counter to control the number of months of client participation in Earnfare employer.
+Set the counter to control the number of months of customer participation in Earnfare employer.

-(FCRC) Enter Activity Code 453 in Item 60 of Form 552 when a client participates in regular Earnfare.
+(FCRC) Enter Activity Code 453 in Item 60 of Form 552 when a customer participates in regular Earnfare.
 Enter the contractor's Activity Manager Code.
 Replace the activity code with the new activity code or close-out code 999 when a person no longer participates in Earnfare.

 (FCRC or Provider) Authorize transportation expenses to permit participation in Earnfare.
 Issue transportation expenses at the most reasonable cost.
-If the client's car is the most economical transportation, authorize expenses at the rate of 15¢ per mile.
+If the customer's car is the most economical transportation, authorize expenses at the rate of 15¢ per mile.
 Authorize payment by Mercury to include all vehicle-related expenses.

-Issue CTA Transit Cards only for the number of days the client reports to an Earnfare assignment and for scheduled appointments with the worker, as well as for interviews scheduled by the Earnfare employer.
+Issue CTA Transit Cards only for the number of days the customer reports to an Earnfare assignment and for scheduled appointments with the worker, as well as for interviews scheduled by the Earnfare employer.

 Determine the customer's need for clothing for the Earnfare job site.
 Authorize payment for up to $100 in a 12 consecutive month period, by Mercury or Invoice Voucher (Form C-13).